 NPAC SMS issues an M-SET response.
 If the M-SET fails, processing for this scenario stops.

 NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the new status to the old service provider SOA.
+For the XML interface, message is N/A, but attribute is included in message in step 7 below.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

 NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the new status to the new service provider SOA.
+For the XML interface, message is N/A, but attribute is included in message in step 9 below.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

 NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange to the old service provider’s SOA indicating the authorization has been set to “TRUE”.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.